-A growing body of scientific evidence supports the idea that refillable bulk soap dispensers may be working against your efforts to create a clean and healthy building environment.
+A growing body of scientific evidence supports the idea that refillable bulk soap dispensers may compromise hand hygiene and negatively affect your efforts to create a clean and healthy building environment.

 What Science Reveals